CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_advanced_test_automation.md

 #### What is Data Driven Testing and why is it useful?
 -   **Data Driven Testing** framework resolves this problem by keeping the data separate from Functional tests.**The same test script can execute for different combinations of input test** data and generate test results.

+-   Data-driven is a test automation framework which stores test data in a table or spread spreadsheet format.

 -   **Frequently we have multiple data sets which we need to run the same tests on.
 To create an individual test for each data set is a lengthy and time-consuming process.**

 -   Data Driven Testing framework resolves this problem by keeping the data separate from Functional tests.
 The same test script can execute for different combinations of input test data and generate test results.